 Selection of Directors.
-The Chairman Elect, the President, and the Secretary-Treasurer of the corporation, shall serve as members of the Board of Directors by virtue of their offices.
-Fifteen (15) Directors shall be elected at large from among the representatives of Type I members and others.
-The American Hospital Association delegates shall serve by virtue of their office, and eleven (11) representatives of Type I members elected by their respective Districts shall serve on the Board of Directors.
-The Chairman Elect of the Board of Directors and the Secretary-Treasurer of the corporation shall be elected at the annual meeting of the members.
-The President of the corporation shall be selected by the Board of Directors, as hereinafter provided.
-The Chairman Elect and other Directors elected at the annual meeting of the Type I members shall take office the following January 1, and the officers and Directors they are to succeed shall continue in office until that January 1.
-The newly elected officers and Directors in the interim between their election at the annual meeting of such members and the date they take office shall have the title of "Designate" following the title of office, and in that capacity shall attend meetings of the Board of Directors without vote.
+The Chair Elect, the President, and the Secretary-Treasurer of the Association shall serve as members of the Board of Directors by virtue of their offices.
+Seventeen(17) Directors shall be elected at large from among the representatives of Type I and Type IA members.
+The AHA delegates shall serve by virtue of their office, and nine (9) representatives of Type I and Type IA members elected as Presidents by their respective Districts shall serve on the Board of Directors.
+The Board of Directors shall be ratified at the annual meeting or a special meeting of the Type I members, as provided in paragraphs 5.1 and 5.2 hereof.
+The President of the Association shall be selected by the Board of Directors, as hereinafter provided.
+The Chair Elect and other Directors ratified at the annual meeting or special meeting of the Type I members shall take office the following January 1, and the officers and Directors they are to succeed shall continue in office until that January 1.
+The newly ratified officers and Directors, in the interim between their ratification and the date they take office shall have the title of "Designate" following the title of office and in that capacity may attend meetings of the Board of Directors without vote.

 Terms of Office of Directors.
 The Directors who serve as members of the Board of Directors by virtue of their offices, as hereinafter provided, shall serve during the period of time for which they occupy such office.
-The terms of office of the district representatives shall commence on the January 1 immediately following their election by their respective Districts, and they shall serve for a term of two (2) years, or until their successors are duly elected and qualified.
-The terms of the Directors elected at large shall commence on the January 1 immediately following the annual meetingof Type I members at which they are elected, and they shall serve for terms of three (3) years, or until their successors are duly elected and qualified.
+The terms of office of the District representatives shall commence on the January 1 immediately following their ratification, and they shall serve for a term of two (2) years, or until their successors are duly ratified.
+The terms of the Directors elected at large shall commence on the January 1 immediately following the annual meeting or special meeting of Type I members at which they are ratified, and they shall serve for terms of three (3) years, or until their successors are duly ratified.

 Vacancies.
-Vacancies occurring in the offices of district representatives shall be filled in accordance with the Bylaws of their respective Districts, and vacancies in the office of Directors elected at large shall be filled by appointment by the Chairman of the Board of Directors, with approval of the Board of Directors.
+Vacancies occurring in the offices of District representatives shall be filled in accordance with paragraph 8.3 hereof, and vacancies in the office of Directors elected at large shall be filled by appointment by the Chair of the Board of Directors, with majority approval of the Board of Directors, a quorum being present, for the remainder of the at large Director’s respective term.

 Duties of Officers of the Board.

-6.7 (a) The Chairman of the Board of Directors shall preside at all meetings of the Board.
+6.7 (a) The Chair of the Board of Directors shall preside at all meetings of the Board of Directors, except in the event of the absence or inability of the Chair to serve.

-6.7 (b) The Chairman Elect of the Board of Directors shall succeed to the office of Chairman of the Board as heretofore stated.
-He shall preside at all meetings of the Board in the event of the absence or inability of the Chairman to serve.
+6.7 (b) The Chair Elect of the Board of Directors shall preside at all meetings of the Board of Directors in the event of the absence or inability of the Chair to serve.

-6.7 (c) In the absence of both the Chairman and the Chairman Elect, the Board of Directors may select one of its members to preside at a meeting of the Board.
+6.7 I In the absence of both the Chair and the Chair Elect, the Board of Directors may select one of its members to preside at a meeting of the Board of Directors by majority vote of the Board of Directors, a quorum being present.